--Carry out debris clearing ahead of spawning time in the catchment tributaries (e.g. Bridgend, Belladrum sub-catchment, Erchless, Eskadale, Home burn) with relevant proprietors (e.g. LBFS ghillies).

--Assess the bridge apron at Bunchrew to see if sea trout passage could be improved using soft engineering/ wooden structures.

--There is a bridge apron (low impact barrier) on the Allt na h-Innse Creagaich (tributary of the Farrar) which could be eased.
+- Investigate if night time lifts for sea trout is necessary at the hydro dams. - -Carry out debris clearing ahead of spawning time in the catchment tributaries (e.g. Bridgend, Belladrum sub-catchment, Erchless, Eskadale, Home burn) with relevant proprietors (e.g. LBFS ghillies). - -Assess the bridge apron at Bunchrew to see if sea trout passage could be improved using soft engineering/ wooden structures. - -There is a bridge apron (low impact barrier) on the Allt na h-Innse Creagaich (tributary of the Farrar) which could be eased.
 Despite salmon spotted spawning in past years, 250m could be more easily accessed with simple improvements.
-Highlighted in the previous FMP.

--Continue identifying and assessing barriers using SNIFFER2 methodology as they are discovered.

--Continue gathering eel data during electro-fishing surveys and observations in the autumn.
+Highlighted in the previous FMP. - -Continue identifying and assessing barriers using SNIFFER2 methodology as they are discovered. - -Signpost landowners to appropriate funding, support barrier removal work through fish surveys. - -Continue gathering eel data during electro-fishing surveys and observations in the autumn.
 Analyse fish pass photos.
 If a problem is suspected then mitigation could be implemented e.g. explore options of improving upstream glass eel/ elver passage through the Borland fish lifts, explore options of improving downstream eel passage above the dams e.g. floating rafts could be installed upstream of dams to then transport the eels downstream but this might not be effective due to adult eel behaviour during migration.